sitebay/docs/articles/guides/generative-ai/stable-diffusion/how-to-use-soft-inpainting/index.md

 ---
 slug: how-to-use-soft-inpainting
-title: "How to use the new soft-inpainting feature in AUTOMATIC1111 WebUI"
+title: 'How to use the new soft-inpainting feature in AUTOMATIC1111 WebUI'
-authors: ["SiteBay"]
-contributors: ["SiteBay"]
+author:
+  name: SiteBay
+  email: support@sitebay.org
 description: 'How we made our Tutorial Images'
 keywords: ['corporate memphis', generation','inpainting']
 tags: ["inpainting","ai", "stable diffusion","img2img"]